-- The Child Protection and Safeguarding Policy - The Peer-on-Peer Abuse and procedures. - The Staff Code of Conduct - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Children Missing Education Policy and / or The Attendance Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting.
+- The Child Protection and Safeguarding Policy - The Peer-on-Peer Abuse and procedures. - The Staff Code of Conduct - Part one of 'Keeping children safe in education' (KCSIE 2023) - The Positive Behaviour Policy. - The Attendance Policy, including the safeguarding response to children who have unexplained absences or those who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting.